 Namibia is a large but sparsely populated country, located on Africa’s south-west coast.
 This stunning nation shares its territory fringes with Angola, Zambia, Botswana, and South Africa and its western outskirt is the Atlantic sea.

 This country was under the power of South Africa until 1990 when it gained independence and became a separate entity.

 Modern Namibia holds a truly unique culture.
-It is affected by the way of life of 13 ethnic gatherings and culture of European frontier powers.
-On the whole and preeminent, Namibians are pleased to be Namibian.
+It is affected by the way of life of 13 ethnic gatherings and the culture of European frontier powers.
+On the whole and preeminent, Namibians are pleased to be Namibians.
 That is a true sense of unity in diversity.

-Namibian cuisine is influenced by the two primary cultural strands, one is the cookery practised by indigenous people of Namibia and the other is the settler cookery introduced during the colonial period by the European people.
+Namibian cuisine is influenced by two primary cultural strands, one is the cookery practiced by the indigenous people of Namibia and the other is the settler cookery introduced during the colonial period by the European people.

 Namibia is the tenth richest country in Africa.
-The economy of this country depends on its agriculture, mining, manufacturing industry and most importantly on tourism.
+The economy of this country depends on its agriculture, mining, manufacturing industry, and most importantly tourism.

-Despite the fact that Namibia is one of the most underrated places on the planet, it is the ideal travel goal for the individuals who need to appreciate nature, intriguing untamed life and spectacular sand dunes.
+Despite the fact that Namibia is one of the most underrated places on the planet, it is the ideal travel goal for individuals who need to appreciate nature, intriguing untamed life, and spectacular sand dunes.